isomerpages/moe-angmokiosec/_amksian-experience/Direct School Admission.md

 #### Concert Band

 Ang Mo Kio Secondary School Concert Band was first founded in the 1980s as a military band.
 It was converted to a symphonic band in 2001 and has a current strength of over 100 members.
-The Band has achieved Gold Awards and Certificates of Distinction for consecutive SYF Arts Presentation since 2005 and is currently led by conductors Mr Sebastian Koh and Mr Desmond Chow.
+The Band has achieved Gold Awards and Certificates of Distinction for consecutive SYF Arts Presentation since 2005 and is currently led by conductors Mr Daniel Kiang and Mr Desmond Chow.